 I was invited by General Assembly (GA) Hong Kong to talk about my experience in the Web Development Immersive (WDI) course.

-- A video chatroom using WebRTC, Node.js and Express.js
+- A video chatroom using WebRTC, Node.js, and Express.js.

 - A LinkedIn-like network platform using Angular.js and MongoDB.

-6. Life after GA: What's next for you?
+6. Life After GA: What's Next?

 I abide by the principle of "Always Be Coding."
 The more you code, the better you get.
 Currently, I am strengthening my theoretical foundation to take on leadership roles in the IT industry.